Skip to content

 OR How to approach the risk/benefit discussion of COVID-19 vaccination in younger children

 There is no doubt that vaccination is one of the most successful public health interventions.
-However, the risks and benefits of COVID-19 vaccination in children are more complex compared to other childhood immunisations.
+However, the risks and benefits of COVID-19 vaccination in children are more complex than other childhood immunisations.
 These need to be continually re-evaluated with the emergence of new variants, and new data on vaccine effectiveness and side effects.
 Generally, children infected with COVID-19 will have a mild illness, with severe disease (hospitalisation, death) and long-term morbidity being rare and children with underlying comorbidities being most at risk.
-There is also, however, a new inflammatory condition seen post-COVID, PIMS-TS / MIS-C , which has a peak median incidence of 9 years of age, that also needs to be incorporated into this risk-benefit discussion.
-A single dose of a COVID19 vaccine appears to be effective in reducing the risk of PIMS TS in Adolescents.
+There is also, however, a new inflammatory condition seen post-COVID, PIMS-TS / MIS-C, which has a peak median incidence of 9 years of age, that also needs to be incorporated into this risk-benefit discussion.
+A single dose of a COVID-19 vaccine appears to effectively reduce the risk of PIMS TS in adolescents.
 Data in younger children is pending.

 We have all experienced the challenges of a constantly evolving ball game.
-It can be difficult to stay on top of the evolving literature and changing recommendations.
-One of the challenges I have recently faced, as a clinician, is knowing how to best approach the risk/benefit discussion around COVID-19 vaccination in younger children (under 12) and then knowing where to direct families for further information.
+Staying on top of the evolving literature and changing recommendations can be difficult.
+One of the challenges I have recently faced, as a clinician, is knowing how to approach best the risk/benefit discussion around COVID-19 vaccination in younger children (under 12) and then knowing where to direct families for further information.
 Here are some of the common questions I am facing working in a Paediatric Immunisation Centre at a tertiary paediatric hospital and some of the helpful resources I have been using.

 What are the current recommendations for COVID-19 vaccination in children?

-Comirnaty (Pfizer) and Spikevax (Moderna) are the only two vaccines provisionally registered in Australia for use in children and adolescents under 18 years of age.
-For further information on vaccines available, vaccine efficacy and common side effects see here.
+Comirnaty (Pfizer) and Spikevax (Moderna) are the only two vaccines provisionally registered in Australia for use in children and adolescents under 18.
+For further information on vaccines available, vaccine efficacy and common side effects, see here.

 How should I approach the risk/benefit discussion of COVID-19 vaccination in children?